GO: The Great Outdoors Multimodal Dataset: Related Work

-The emergence of several multi-modal datasets to train and evaluate perception systems in off-road robotics supports the notion that diverse sensor inputs are critical to addressing the complex and variable nature of unstructured terrains.
-Early efforts such as RELLIS-3D \cite{jiangRELLIS3DDatasetData2022} include LiDAR and RGB data, providing essential depth and visual information for off-road robotics.
-It also provides semantic annotations for LiDAR and camera data, focusing on unstructured environments, particularly rural and natural settings.
-The GOOSE dataset \cite{mortimerGOOSEDatasetPerception2023a} and its extension GOOSE-Ex dataset \cite{hagmannsExcavatingWildGOOSEEx2024} offers multi-platform data, including visual and LiDAR sensors, for semantic segmentation in challenging off-road conditions.
-TartanDrive 2.0 \cite{sivaprakasamTartanDriveMoreModalities2024} is an enhanced version of the original TartanDrive\cite{triestTartanDriveLargeScaleDataset2022a}, incorporating an expanded sensor suite that includes multiple LiDAR units alongside cameras and inertial sensors.
+Several datasets have been developed to support perception systems in off-road robotics.
+Multi-modal sensing is critical for robust perception in off-road robotics due to the complex and variable nature of the terrains.
+As one of the early efforts, RELLIS-3D \cite{jiangRELLIS3DDatasetData2022} focuses on unstructured environments, particularly rural and natural settings.
+It includes LiDAR and RGB data along with their corresponding semantic annotations, providing essential depth and visual information for off-road robotics.
+The GOOSE-Ex dataset \cite{hagmannsExcavatingWildGOOSEEx2024} offers multi-platform data, including visual and LiDAR sensors, for semantic segmentation in challenging off-road conditions.
+TartanDrive 2.0 \cite{sivaprakasamTartanDriveMoreModalities2024} is an enhanced version of the original TartanDrive, incorporating an expanded sensor suite that includes multiple LiDAR units alongside cameras and inertial sensors.
 It covers diverse off-road terrains, providing a comprehensive dataset for self-supervised learning in off-road conditions.